Iran invites U.N. nuclear chief, hopes for deal

 The Islamic Republic denies seeking nuclear weapons, saying it wants only civilian atomic energy.

-Ali Akbar Salehi, the head of Iran's atomic energy organization, said he hoped for an agreement during Amano's visit, state television said on its website, giving no details.
+Ali Akbar Salehi, the head of Iran's atomic energy organisation, said he hoped for an agreement during Amano's visit, state television said on its website, giving no details.

 The U.N. agency wants access to sites, officials and documents in Iran including the Parchin military base, where it believes nuclear-related explosives tests might have taken place, possibly a decade ago.